Jordan Luplow Player Props: Twins vs. Tigers

 Jordan Luplow At The Plate

-- Luplow has picked up a hit in three games this season (50.0%), including one multi-hit game.
+- Luplow has gotten a hit in four of seven games this season (57.1%), with multiple hits twice.

+- He has not gone deep in his seven games this season.

 - Luplow has picked up an RBI twice this season, but just one in each of those games.